steveswork/react-observable-context/README.md

 </ol>

 ## Store
-The `React.Observable.Context` context `store` is the client's facade to the context's underlying state.
+The `React.Observable.Context` context `store` is the client's portal into the context's underlying state.
 It exposes **3** properties namely:
 <ol>
 	<li>
 		<p style="margin: 0 0 0 10px">